ankeetmaini/blog/posts/ultimate-docker-workflow.md

 Changing the Dockerfile to use this user instead of root.
 This needs to be changed at a couple of places.

-- first when doing the `WORKDIR` as docker creates the directory using root permissions, but if the directory is already created docker would just `cd` instead of `mkdir` and `cd`
+- first when doing the `WORKDIR` as docker creates the directory using root permissions, but if the directory is already created docker would just `cd` instead of `mkdir` + `cd`
 - adding `USER` directive to enable the specific user's context for all subsequent `CMD`, `RUN` and `ENTRYPOINT` instructions

 ```diff